JSTOR-Labs/plant-humanities/black_eyed_peas/README.md

 ### A Food of the Future
 Back-eyed pea’s many names reflect its worldwide appeal.
 It is known as crowder pea, caupi, southern pea, alubia carilla, neibe and frijole in WHERE, as well as chowlee in India, gubgub in the West Indies, and akkerboon in South Africa.[^ref36] And black-eyed peas and other legumes are globally growing in status as a key cooking ingredient, as well as foods of the future.
 Highly nutritious and relatively easy to grow, black-eyed peas will no doubt play an important part in future <span eid="Q1229911">food security:</span> providing food in a changing climate and helping small-scale farmers combat poverty and hunger.[^ref37] As the climate gets warmer and more unpredictable, and as human populations grow and resources become more limited, legume crops such as black-eyed peas, with their many virtues, will contribute to the diets of more people.[^ref38]
 <param ve-image
-       label="There are thousands of different varieties of black-eyed peas.
-Jeffrey Ehlers, UCR, Gates Foundation, Image courtesy of Jeffrey Ehlers." url="https://newsroom.ucr.edu/images/releases/1708_0hi.jpg">
+       label="There are thousands of varieties of black-eyed peas.
+Jeffrey Ehlers, UCR, Bill & Melinda Gates Foundation, Image courtesy of Jeffrey Ehlers." url="https://newsroom.ucr.edu/images/releases/1708_0hi.jpg">
 <param ve-image
        label="Like adults, youngsters need dietary fiber.
 By helping our digestive system work effectively, fiber plays an important role in maintaining good health.
-Great natural sources of fiber include: Beans, like navy, pinto, kidney, and black or white.
-Peas, like split peas, chickpeas, and black-eyed peas.
-Fruit, like pears, raspberries and prunes.
-Vegetables, like spinach, carrots, and broccoli.
-Whole grain cereal, whole grain bread, and whole grain pasta.
+Great natural sources of fiber include beans, like navy, pinto, kidney, and black or white; peas, like split peas, chickpeas, and black-eyed peas; fruit, including pears, raspberries, and prunes; vegetables, like spinach, carrots, and broccoli; and Whole grain cereal, whole grain bread, and whole grain pasta.
 FDA Image of Fiber-rich Foods for Kids, The U.S. Food and Drug Administration, public domain." fit="contain"
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/Kids_‘n_Fiber_%286120828233%29.jpg/640px-Kids_‘n_Fiber_%286120828233%29.jpg">
 {#paragraph23}